grate-driver/linux/Documentation/watch_queue.rst

     Notifications of this type indicate block layer events, such as I/O errors or temporary link loss.
 Watches of this type are set on the global device watch list.

+  * WATCH_TYPE_USB_NOTIFY

+    Notifications of this type indicate USB subsystem events, such as attachment, removal, reset and I/O errors.
+Separate events are generated for buses and devices.
+Watchpoints of this type are set on the global device watch list.

 Event Filtering